embarklabs/subspace-docs/getting-started.md

 In addition to the provider, `Subspace` also accepts an `options` object with settings that can change its behavior:
 - `dbFilename` - Name of the database where the information will be stored (default `'subspace.db'`)
 - `callInterval` - Interval of time in milliseconds to query a contract/address to determine changes in state or balance (default: `undefined`.
 Obtains data every block).
+- `refreshLastNBlocks` - Ignores last N blocks (from current block), stored in the local db and refresh them via a web3 subscription.
+Useful for possible reorgs (default: 12),
-- `disableSubscriptions` - `Subspace` by default will attempt to use websocket subscriptions if the current provider supports them, otherwise it will use polling because it asumes the provider is an `HttpProvider`.
-This functionality can be disabled by passing `true` to this option. (default: `false`)tionality can be forced by passing `true` to this option. (default: `undefined`)
+- `disableSubscriptions` - Subspace by default will attempt to use websocket subscriptions if the current provider supports them, otherwise it will use polling because it asumes the provider is an HttpProvider.
+This functionality can be disabled by passing true to this option. (default: undefined)

 ## Enhancing your contract objects
 Subspace provides a method to enhance your web3 Contract objects: `subspace.contract(instance|{abi,address})`.
 Calling this method will return a new contract object decorated with a `.track()` method for your contract view functions and events.